481 Education Lead jobs in the United Kingdom

 Permanent

-Mindera UK Foundation is seeking a Tech Education Lead to deliver programmes that engage and empower NEET youth (16–30) from underserved communities across the East Midlands.
+Mindera UK Foundation is seeking a Technology Education Lead to deliver programmes that engage and empower NEET youth (16–30) from underserved communities across the East Midlands.

 You will coordinate and deliver Tech Camps, workshops, and events across two programme streams: